Contact Us Contact Us Replicon Login

 Parental Leave

-In accordance with the amendment an employee raising a child until the age of 8 will be able to apply for various types of flexible working arrangements, namely remote or flexible work, intermittent working time system, shortened working week system, working weekend system, and individual distribution of working time.
+Flexible Working Arrangements: Employees raising a child to the age of 8 can apply for various flexible working arrangements.
+Including remote or flexible work, intermittent working time system, shortened working week system, working weekend system, and individual distribution of working time.

 Childcare Leave